Tawtami/Telegram-Bot/FINAL_SUMMARY_2025.md

 ## 🎉 **Conclusion**

-This project represents a **complete transformation** from a basic Telegram bot to a **next-generation, AI-powered educational platform**.
+This project represents a **complete transformation** from a basic Telegram bot to a **next-generation educational platform**.
 The implementation includes:

 ### **✅ What's Been Delivered**